 A few photos from the Blackwater Draw Atlatl 2013.

+The recovered portion of the Dover Boat on display.
 Robin Wood is a remarkable traditional craftsman from Britain.
 He has recently been involved with replicating the Dover Boat, a Bronze Age ship discovered in 1992 (see the news article here). … Continue reading